PlutoyDev/satisfacotry-save/README.md

 - Coffee Stain Studios for providing the header file
 - moritz-h/satisfactory-3d-map: initial file format analysis

+## Infomation

+This reposistory also contains additional file that I've created during the analysis of the save file.
+Notably:

+- [saveProps.md](./research/saveProps.md) - a list of all classes, properties, enums and struct in the save file

 ## Environment

 This project uses Node.js and TypeScript.